Let’s all take a trip down a hypothetical business scenario for a small homemade jewelry seller, shall we?

 We’ve looked at the potentials for selling on a few different sites for DIY e-commerce, and they each present several fees on top of the agreed-upon rate when you sign up with them.
 However, we also have an e-commerce rate for our customers, and we don’t have any hidden fees.
 Our e-commerce rates are a flat fee, and we tell you upfront what each plan will allow you to access.

 Your e-commerce site is yours to create and control, so make sure you listen to what previous sellers have to say about any sites you’re considering before you join them!
+Doing research and deciding whether e-commerce is your best option or retail can be examined in our previous article.
 It could save you a lot of energy and time spent hunched over a calculator trying to figure out what’s going where.